scnaegle/Zombie-House/README.md

 - Window is re-sizeable.
 - User may change settings at the beginning of each game.
 - There are creepy shadows!
 - Each level spawns more zombies and gets gradually harder.
+- Pressing the 'm' key will toggle showing all walls or just the walls that are directly visible

 Enjoy the game!